Menda/launchy/README.md

 On development:

-    $ npm run-script start_dev

-On staging:

-    $ npm run-script start_staging

-On production:

-    $ npm run-script start_production
+    $ meteor --settings settings-dev.json

-First run on development and staging environments the application itself will install some fixtures: users, ads.
+First run on will install some fixtures, depending on the env: users, ads.

-First run on all environments it will install all districts.

 How to run a shell